open-io/ansible-role-openio-oio-blob-indexer/README.md

 [![Build Status](https://travis-ci.org/open-io/ansible-role-openio-oio-blob-indexer.svg?branch=master)](https://travis-ci.org/open-io/ansible-role-openio-oio-blob-indexer)
 # Ansible role `blob_indexer`

-An Ansible role for OpenIO oio-blolb-indexer.
+An Ansible role for OpenIO oio-blob-indexer.
 Specifically, the responsibilities of this role are to:

 - Install and configure